Dr Christie Cabral

 Christie has worked on health, social care and international development research for over 25 years.
 Her current research interests include illness beliefs, health behaviours and health inequalities in primary care and global health contexts.
 Her most recent work in the field of overuse of antibiotics in primary care has been highly cited internationally and informed the development of antibiotic stewardship interventions nationally and internationally.

 Christie worked with groups of parents from diverse backgrounds to co-produce resources to help parents care for children with respiratory tract infections including an information website for parents (http://child-cough.bristol.ac.uk/) and the “Caring for Children with Cough” leaflet which has been incorporated into Public Health England & RCGP TARGET antibiotic toolkit resource list.
 Christie also led the development of a training video for clinicians on what parents want from a consultation for their child's cough, based on the findings of her National School for Primary Care funded research.
-The video has been watched over 3,000 times on YouTube and incorporated into Public Health England & RCGP TARGET Antibiotic Training Webinar hosted by the British Society for Antimicrobial Chemotherapy.
+The video has been incorporated into Public Health England & RCGP TARGET Antibiotic Training Webinar hosted by the British Society for Antimicrobial Chemotherapy.

 Christie currently has two PhD students.
 One is investigating variation in antenatal vaccination rates, with a focus on understanding inequitable access.
-One is investigating the use of CAM in management of dairy herds and its role in antibiotic sparing.
-Christie has previously supervised two PhD students to completion and taken on the role of internal examiner for others.
+One is investigating health inequalities in primary care, with a focus on antibiotic resistance.
+Christie has previously supervised three successful PhD students and taken on the role of internal examiner for others.

 Christie is Associate Editor (Qualitative synthesis) for Research Synthesis Methods.